adikar23/Aircraft_Lights_PCB/README.md

 > * 1 BEACON light (TOP)
 > * 1 TAXI light (NOSE)

-Just to have a similar experience, I put a slide switch to turn the TAXI light and the LANDING/TAKEOFF lights ON or OFF.
+I added slide switches to turn the TAXI light and the LANDING/TAKEOFF lights ON or OFF.
 For the flashing lights, I have used IC555 and IC4017.
+The circuit can be powered by a 9V battery.

 I designed the PCB using EasyEDA.
 After verifying the circuit by doing a quick prototype testing, I ordered the PCBs from ALLPCB.